Ashanmg/investment-app/README.md

-# MYP Senior Engineer Test

-Build an investment app API.

-It should allow you to:
+# Create Investment Application

+This application providr you to
 * Add an investment

     * An investment should include: